xpple/NetherBedrockCracker/README.md

 To build the mod locally, follow these steps:

-1. Compile Nether Bedrock Cracker to shared library.
+1. Compile Nether Bedrock Cracker to a shared library.
 The following is for Windows:
    ```shell
    cd src/main/rust
    cargo build --release